kuzzleio/documentation-old/src/guide/code-examples/iot/android.md

 client.connect();
 ```

-Here we assume you have installed Kuzzle on your localhost, if this is not the case replace the `localhost` with the ip or name of the Kuzzle server.
+Here we assume you have installed Kuzzle on localhost; if this is not the case replace the `localhost` with the ip or name of the Kuzzle Backend server.

 # Subscribe to the MQTT Response Topic